How to Create a Dynamic Calendar in Gutenberg

 When you are done, click on the “Publish” button to save the changes.

-3 Step— Create a Listing template for events
+Create listing template for events

 The calendar has cells for every day where the events can be placed – just like in the Listing Grid.
 So, to define how the event will look like in the cell, you have to create a special Listing template for it.
 Go to JetEngine > Listings and hit the “Add New” button.
 Choose the post type, name the Listing, and select the “Blocks” option in the Listing view drop-down.